esource-consortium/fhir-clinical-research/src/pagecontent/index.md

 ## Use Cases
 This implementation guide describes several use cases and sets search expectations for each.

-- A research study sponsor requests laboratory data for a research study
+- A research study sponsor requests deidentified laboratory data for a patient on a research study
-- A research study sponsor request vital signs data for a research study
+- A research study sponsor requests deidentified vital signs data for a patient on a research study

 Additional use cases TBA.